by John Martin Tilley

 "En 1974, la photographe Mao Ishikawa, après avoir étudié auprès de Shomei Tomatsu, rentre à Okinawa, l’île où elle a grandi.
 Elle a 22 ans et travaille dans un bar du quartier noir de Koza pour photographier les GI.
 Rendue aux Japonais en 1972, Okinawa a été occupée par les troupes américaines après la guerre et les soldats y ont implanté bars et fast-food : dans l’armée comme dans les loisirs, la ségrégation sévit puisque certains établissements et quartiers sont réservés aux soldats noirs.
 Leur aura d’occupants n’empêche en rien les Japonaises d’Okinawa de tomber folles amoureuses des GI, ce...

-read more about Blue Period / Last Summer: Arakinema by Nobuyoshi Araki featured in Dazed
+Blue Period / Last Summer: Arakinema by Nobuyoshi Araki featured in I-D

 By Paige Silveria